karlbuscheck/teaching-distilgpt2-to-cook/README.md

-# Recipe Generation with GPT-2
+# Recipe Generation with DistilGPT2

 This notebook explores how to fine-tune a **transformer** for a custom text completion task -- specifically, we'll teach GPT-2 to generate full recipes from a dataset of ingredient-instruction pairings.

 Before the world met ChatGPT, GPT-2 was already showing us what generative AI could do -- if we were paying attention.
-To learn more about this large language model, which was trained on 8 million web pages, check out the official model card on [Hugging Face](https://huggingface.co/openai-community/gpt2)
+To learn more about this large language model, which was trained on 8 million web pages, check out the official model card on [Hugging Face](https://huggingface.co/openai-community/gpt2).
+Or, the model card for [our streamlined version](https://huggingface.co/distilbert/distilgpt2), `distilgpt2`, for comparison.

 View the full notebook right here: